enzanki-ars/enzanki-ars.github.io/_posts/2016-12-05-open-letter-again.md

 ---

-Until yesterday, all student iPads had the capacity to send and receive iMessages, an easy to use platform for students to ask questions and receive help from their classmates.
+Until Monday (12/5/2016), all student iPads had the capacity to send and receive iMessages, an easy to use platform for students to ask questions and receive help from their classmates.
 Today, students and parents received the following
 message: